influxdata/influxdb-client-js/influxdb-client-apis.postwriterequest.bucket.md

 ## PostWriteRequest.bucket property

 The destination bucket for writes.
+InfluxDB writes all points in the batch to this bucket.

 <b>Signature:</b>